 After last week’s workshop with patinas I decided to experiment a little more with the Jel Flux technique, it is so much fun to do and I love the results!

 First I used it on a piece that had been sitting on my bench for a while.
-This was the blown up version of one of my little squares, design drawings I like to do at times to take a ‘snapshot’ of where I am at the time.
+This was the enlarged version of one of my little squares, these are the little design drawings I like to do at times to take a ‘snapshot’ of where I am at the time.

 The trick is in the torch firing, you need to get the copper red hot, then wait a little bit before quenching in water.
 As soon as you take it out of the water the colour is there!
 Magic!